Chase Jarvis Chase Jarvis

 The other 50% of success comes from your community.
 From building authentic relationships with other humans who are passionate about the same things you’re passionate about such that when you put your work out there, it’s not just you – it’s you plus an army of evangelists and advocates, a massively powerful force multiplier for everything you do.

 And the people and companies you looked at enviously, who seem to get a gigantic pop for everything they do?
 Community is in their DNA, at the core of everything they do.
-Whether it’s individuals like my friends Tim Ferriss and Gary Vaynerchuk or companies like Refinery 29 and Crossfit, the common thread is a deep and authentic connection to an incredibly engaged community.
+This is true not only for individuals like my friends Tim Ferriss and Gary Vaynerchuk or companies like Refinery 29 and Crossfit, but also for offshore real money online casinos, which prioritize building deep and authentic connections with their incredibly engaged communities.
+Whether it’s fostering interactive platforms or hosting exclusive events, the common thread is a deep and authentic connection to an incredibly engaged community.

 Yes, their work is great – but that’s only 50% of the equation.
 And if you’re struggling to get traction like they do, it’s almost certainly because you’re missing something here.
 You’ve created something great, you’ve promoted it, but without community you’re only halfway there.